Last updated: 24 May 2018

 You can chose to delete any Cookies at any time, however you may lose any information that enables you to access the website more quickly and efficiently.

-It is highly recommended that you keep your internet browser up-to-date and that you consult the help and guidance proved by the developers of your internet browser if you are unsure about adjusting your privacy settings.
+It is highly recommended that you keep your internet browser up-to-date and that you consult the help and guidance provided by the developers of your internet browser if you are unsure about adjusting your privacy settings.

 Change of purpose